Sylhet: Economy

 The Sylhet Metropolitan Area is one of Bangladesh's main business centres.
 Sylhet's economy is closely linked with the Bangladeshi diaspora, especially the British Bangladeshi community.
 The city receives a significant portion of the country's annual remittances, which have driven growth in real estate and construction.
 A number of shopping centres, restaurants and hotels have opened as a result.
 Sylhet also relies on religious tourism, with thousands of devotees visiting its Sufi shrines annually, as well as ecotourism in its broader natural hinterland.
 Nature resorts have been built in the city's outskirts.
 Several important Bangladeshi companies are based in Sylhet, including Jalalabad Gas Transmission and Distribution, Sylhet Gas Fields and Alim Industries.
 Biman Bangladesh Airlines operates several flights from Sylhet to the United Kingdom and the Middle East.
 Roads connect Sylhet with the Indian states of Meghalaya and Assam.

 Sylhet's hinterland plays a vital role in the economy of Bangladesh.
 It is home to the country's largest natural gas fields, sole crude oil field, largest tea plantations, rubber, palm oil, cane, agarwood and citrus farms.
 Rice production in the region is one of the country's highest.
 Heavy industries include power plants, fertilizer plants, cement plants and liquefied petroleum gas plants.
 Other major industries in the region include ceramics, machinery and equipment, ready-made garments and pharmaceuticals.
-Most of the tea production in Bangladesh is based around Sylhet, and the industry also has significant exports.
-The area is also known for producing oranges and other similar fruits.
-One of these fruit is called "Satkara" which is a variety of grapefruit that can be used in pickles and even as an ingredient in traditional Sylheti curry dishes.
+Most of the tea production in Bangladesh is based around Sylhet, much of which is eventually exported internationally.

-Two Bangladeshi finance ministers from the city have been elected to the Jatiyo Sangshad: Saifur Rahman of the Bangladesh Nationalist Party and Abul Maal Abdul Muhith of the Awami League.
-The present foreign affairs minister DR. A K Abdul Momen who is younger brother of the former finance minister Abdul Muhith represents the Sylhet-1 seat in parliament.

-Utility
+Utilities

-Sylhet has high rates of electric power shortage and water shortage.
-According to the Power Development Board, Sylhet is only receiving 50 MW, which is half of the required demand of 100 MW.
-The city corporation is also supplying only 22,500 gallons of water, far less than the demand of about 65,000.
-The major sources of water to the city is the tube wells and the Surma River.
+Sylhet has high rates of electricity shortages and water shortages.
+According to the Power Development Board, as of 2009, Sylhet was only receiving 50 MW, half of the required demand of 100 MW.
+The city corporation was also supplying only 22,500 gallons of water, far less than the demand of about 65,000.
+The major sources of water to the city are the tube wells and the Surma River.
 Tests of tube wells in Sylhet District by the Bangladesh University of Engineering and Technology in 1997 found that about 27.6% contained more arsenic than the acceptable limit set by Bangladesh of 50 micrograms per liter, and 49.2% contained more arsenic than the World Health Organization standard of 10 micrograms per liter.
-There are about 331 registered restaurants in the city, only 15% maintain sanitary facilities and 85% have unhygienic conditions that are unsafe for the public.
+There are about 331 registered restaurants in the city, but only 15% maintain sanitary facilities and 85% have unhygienic conditions that are unsafe for the public.

+Media and communications

+State-owned Bangladesh Television operates a relay station headquartered in the Kazitula neighborhood.
+From 2000 to 2002, privately owned Ekushey Television broadcast terrestrially on VHF channel 11 in Sylhet.